-- Each time a level toggles between the different types of gamma modes. - 2 To return to the default settings, press 🕤 when "GAMMA" is displayed.
+• Each time is pressed, the gamma level toggles between the different types of gamma modes.

+To return to the default settings, press when "GAMMA" is displayed.

 • The Gamma mode does not operate for INPUT 1 or INPUT 2 when "Color Selected" on the C.M.S. menu is set to "sRGB".